SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Design errors/scope_violation.rst

 Introduction
 ------------

-SpinalHDL will check that there no signals assigned outside it's declaration scope.
-This error isn't easy to trigger as it require some specific meta hardware description tricks.
+SpinalHDL will check that there no signals assigned outside the scope they are defined in.
+This error isn't easy to trigger as it requires some specific meta hardware description tricks.

 Example
 -------

-The following code :
+The following code:

 .. code-block:: scala